ec429/fc-aviation/README.md

 The main thing that's missing is tiles (and other art).
 I made _one_ unit tile (the Pioneer), and it took a whole night; so I've decided to use a bunch of placeholders for now (units are two-letter codes, vaguely reminiscent of hull symbols, while buildings are just using vaguely-appropriate-looking classic building images) while I get the ruleset sorted out.

-Also missing is governments.
-I've stripped out everything except Democracy and Anarchy (which I've renamed _Revolution_), but I intend to add Communism back in and also add Fascism — since the 20th Century was militarily characterised by conflict between those three systems.

 ## Significant Rule Changes

 * Ground units have been split into two classes, Land and Assault.
 The difference is that Land units can't be transported, either by sea or by air, whereas Assault units can.